Electrophone (information system): History

 In 1912, telephone operations were transferred to the control of the General Post Office.
 The Electrophone paid to the Postmaster General an annual fee of £25 plus a royalty of half a crown per subscriber.
 In 1920, the service received £11,868 from subscribers, with operating expenses of £5,866, including a £496 royalty payment to the Post Office.
 Theatres were paid 10 shillings annually for each connected subscriber.

 Although fairly long-lived, the Electrophone never advanced beyond a limited audience.
 In 1896 there were just 50 subscribers, although this increased to over 1,000 by 1919, and just over 2,000 at its peak in 1923.
 However, competition due to the introduction of radio broadcasting resulted in a rapid decline, falling to 1,000 by November 1924.
 In early 1923 an Electrophone director was quoted as saying that "it would be a long time before broadcasting by wireless of entertainments and church services attained the degree of perfection now achieved by the electrophone."
-However, that proved to be overly optimistic, and as of June 30, 1925, the London Electrophone ceased operations.
-Note the use of the word "wireless" to refer to radio transmission, as opposed to the "hard wired" transmission of the Electrophone.
+However, that proved to be overly optimistic, and by June 30, 1925, the London Electrophone had ceased operations.

 A second, much smaller, system was established in Bournemouth in 1903, but the maximum number of subscribers reached only 62 by 1924.
 This system was finally discontinued in 1938, after it was determined during the previous year that there were only two remaining subscribers.